ColtonRandall/coltonrandall.github.io/README.md

 # Portfolio website

-This is my portfolio website.
-I will be updating this repo as I progress through my postgraduate studies.
+This is my <strong>Static</strong> portfolio website.
 Thank you for taking the time to check it out!